 In the past months, the global media has turned our attention to a migrant & refugee crisis unfolding in Europe, and the numbers are powerful.
-Nearly 2,000,000 arrived desperately on European shores in 2015.
-More than 25% of them were under the age of 18.
+Nearly 2,000,000 arrived desperately on European shores last year.
+More than 25% of them were under the age of 18 and traveling alone.
 Thousands of unnamed others lost their lives in attempted crossings.
 But these numbers only tell one side of the story.

 According to the Universal Declaration of Human Rights, all citizens of the world are guaranteed the basic right to seek refuge in another country.
-Yet far from the attention of the global media, the E.U. has been denying Africans the chance to apply for refugee status and molding Morocco into the final destination for all African migrations north.
-Operating covertly on Moroccan soil, officials carry out abuses that would be punishable under European law, brutally beating any who dare to make a second attempt at crossing.
+Yet far from the attention of the global media, the E.U. has been denying Africans the chance to apply for refugee status and molding Morocco into their final destination.
+Operating on Moroccan soil, Spanish officials carry out abuses that would be punishable under European law, beating and even killing those who dare to make a second attempt at crossing.

 “Hrig,” the Arabic term for “illegal immigration,” translates to “burning.”
-It signifies the physical burning of one’s identification papers in order to avoid repatriation if arrested by authorities, but also the symbolic burning of one’s past in hopes of a better future on foreign soil.
-With unparalleled access to Morocco’s never-before-seen forest camps, detention centers, and sprawling migrant slums, audiences will walk beside those who have burned their pasts and traveled hundreds of thousands of miles, only to find themselves trapped miles from their dream.
+It signifies the physical burning of one’s identification papers in order to avoid repatriation if arrested by authorities.
+It also symbolizes the burning of one’s past in hopes of a better future on foreign soil.
+With unparalleled access to Morocco’s never-before-seen forest camps, detention centers, and sprawling migrant slums, audiences will walk beside those who have burned their pasts and traveled thousands of miles only to find themselves trapped under brutal conditions at their final border crossing.

-Together Phino, who fled his war-torn village in the Congo fifteen years ago and has been trapped in Morocco ever since, Yasmine, who lost her husband to an attempted crossing last year and now plans to take the same treacherous route with her young children in hand, and a boy named Bambino, who traveled nearly 3,000 miles on his own after losing his parents to war, will bring life to the story of THE BURNING at our world’s most critical border.
+Phino, who fled his war-torn village in the Congo fifteen years ago and has been trapped in Morocco ever since, Yasmine, who lost her husband to an attempted crossing last year and now plans to take the same treacherous route with her two young children in hand, and a boy named Bambino, who traveled nearly 3,000 miles on his own after losing his parents to war, share their stories of THE BURNING at our world’s most critical border.